-The intellectual heart of the campus, Neilson Library advances and celebrates learning, benefitting all who come to Smith.
-Ground was broken in October 2017 for a New Neilson Library designed by renowned architectural designer Maya Lin.
-Her vision incorporates the original 1909 structure and reimagining the complex as an intellectual commons.
-The project is expected to be completed for the fall semester of 2020.
+As the intellectual heart of the campus, Neilson Library advances and celebrates learning, benefiting all who come to Smith.
+Ground was broken in October 2017 for a new Neilson Library designed by renowned architectural designer Maya Lin.
+Her vision incorporates the original 1909 facade and reimagines the complex as an intellectual commons.
+The project is expected to be completed in late fall 2020.